 You could try calling your yard manager, a vet or a friend if they’re symptom free.

-If you haven’t got symptoms you should combine looking after your horse with your daily exercise.
+If you haven’t got symptoms you should combine looking after your horse.
 And, as always, stick to the social distancing guidelines.